p3ck/shairport-sync/README.md

 A sample configuration file is installed (or updated) at `/etc/shairport-sync.conf.sample`.
 This contains all the setting groups and all the settings available, but they all are commented out (comments begin with `//`) so that default values are used.
 The file contains explanations of the settings, useful hints and suggestions.

 Settings in the configuration file are grouped.
 For instance, there is a `general` group within which you can use the `name` tag to set the service name.
-Suppose you wanted to set the name of the service to `Front Room`, give the service the password `secret` and used `libsoxr` interpolation, then you should un-comment the line in the `general` group that has the tag `name` and enter the name you wish to use:
+Suppose you wanted to set the name of the service to `Front Room`, give the service the password `secret` and used `libsoxr` interpolation, then you should do the following:

 ```
 general =